ksanjeetsinha/SHIVGAMI/README.md

 Researchers who have small computational units, but not able to run blastx process, do not worry!

-Here we go with SHIVGAMI, which assemble the CPU powers from the available Linux machines and able to convert a small computer lab into a powerful grid to perform the blastx process !
+Here we come up with SHIVGAMI, which assemble the CPU-core powers from the available Linux machines and able to convert a small computer lab into a powerful grid to perform the blastx process !

 Communities with powerful resources, but with bulk-query load can also utilize SHIVGAMI to complete the blastx proecss using available small Linux machines.

 In a nutshell, SHIVGAMI is a time and cost savior tool for all users starting from commercial firm to a common man, utilises the "Little Drops of Water make a Mighty Ocean" concept without any requirement of paid software, hardware and man-power.

 Going through the 5 steps mentinoed below will help user to understand, install and run the SHIVGAMI !